Everything we know about Samsung’s new S22 smartphones

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Samsung confirms Galaxy S22 release date as price leaks ahead of launch
+Samsung confirms Galaxy S22 release date as price and features leak ahead of launch

 Everything you need to know about the upcoming Android flagship